Archaeology of Oman: Early Iron Age

 The number of copper-alloy artifacts reaches a peak at this time which will only be surpassed around the 9th century CE.
 The reason is that the technology to roast the more abundant sulfidic copper ore was developed.
-A hoard of over 500 copper alloy artifacts at ʿIbrī/Selme gives a fair idea of the production at this time.
+A hoard of over 500 copper alloy artefacts at ʿIbrī/Selme gives a fair idea of the production at this time.
 In 2012, another copper and iron metal-working workshop came to light first reported incorrectly as at 'al-Saffah', when in reality this site is known as ʿUqdat al-Bakrah.
 More than 400 metallic artifacts often found close shape correspondences with those from ʿIbrī/Selme.

 An important connection with the outside world comes to bear in a cuneiform inscription (640 BCE) of the Neo-Assyrian king Assurbanipal; he mentions emissaries sent by a king by the name of Pade who resides in Izki in the land of Qade.
 It yielded to date nearly 700 metallic artifacts.
 The introduction of the falaj for irrigation coincides with the rapid growth of date as a main crop.
 The chronology for this age resembles but also differs from the better known one of the present-day U.A.E.
 During this Iron Age paradoxically in Oman iron artifacts are rather rare, although in neighbouring Iran after 1200 BCE iron weapons are characteristic.
 Pre-Arabic place-names such as Nizwa, Izki, Rustaq and ʿIbri probably represent the bare remnants of the language and speakers of this and the next age.

 In November, 2019, 45 well-preserved tombs covering a 50-80 square metre area and a settlement, dating back to beginning of the Iron Age, were discovered in Al-Mudhaibi by archaeologists from Oman and Heidelberg University.
 Archaeologists believed that the site was inhabited by the miners of the nearby copper.

 Samad Late Iron Age

-At the end of the Early Iron Age—after some 200–300 years without absolutely dated archaeological contexts—weak evidence appears for the Samad Late Iron Age from <100 BCE to 300 CE, as dated by thermoluminescence and a few outside artifact comparisons.
-This assemblage is known from 13 possible and 74 more certainly attributed archaeological sites in 30 localities.
+At the end of the Early Iron Age—after some 200–300 years without absolutely dated archaeological contexts—weak evidence appears for the Samad Late Iron Age from 300 BCE to 250 CE, as dated by thermoluminescence, radiocarbon and a few outside artefact comparisons.
+As of 2026, this assemblage is known from 116 attributed archaeological sites in over 30 localities.
 Evidence for a transition from the EIA (Early Iron Age) is rare in eastern Oman and the chronological situation is clearest at the multi-period site complex at al-Moyassar, where falaj water sites from the EIA, LIA (Late Iron Age), and medieval periods survive to this day.
 Over the centuries, and especially recently, the water table dropped, so that the falaj floor had to be lowered to the height of the water table.
 This period was witness to a drastic reduction in population for reasons unknown.
-Evident during this period is also a loss of copper producing technology.
+Evident during this period is also a loss of copper-producing technology.